 A felony DUI can be charged in different circumstances in Florida.
 Florida Statute Section 316.193 outlines how felony DUI charges can be filed, including:

-- DUI with serious bodily injury — Any person convicted of causing serious bodily injury while driving under the influence is guilty of a third-degree felony, punishable by not more than $5,000 fine, five years in Florida State Prison or both.
-This also could apply if the defendant is a habitual offender or a violent felony offender, as provided in Florida State Statute Section 775.084.
+Any person convicted of causing serious bodily injury while driving under the influence is guilty of a third-degree felony, punishable by not more than $5,000 fine, five years in Florida State Prison or both.
+This also could apply if the defendant is a Florida habitual traffic offender or a violent felony offender, as provided in Florida State Statute Section 775.084.

 When a death occurs as a result of a DUI, the prosecutor can charge the crimes as DUI manslaughter or vehicular homicide under Florida Statute Section 316.193, which provides for the following penalties and punishments if convicted:

-If you have been charged with a felony DUI, you may think there is no way out.
+If you have been charged with a felony DUI in Florida, you may think there is no way out.
 However, there are options to fight the charges.
 A Tallahassee DUI defense lawyer can build a strong defense and make a case to protect your future.
 A skilled attorney can investigate your case and use the specific circumstances to determine the best possible defense.
 Some defense strategies include:

 Finding A Felony Driving Under the Influence Lawyer in Tallahassee